MicrosoftDocs/windows-dev-docs/terminal/tutorials/custom-prompt-setup.md

 winget install XP8K0HKJFRXGCK
 ```

-Enter `oh-my-posh --version` to confirm the version number of your Oh My Posh installation.
+Enter `oh-my-posh version` to confirm the version number of your Oh My Posh installation.
 To ensure you have the latest updates, you can use the following command: `winget upgrade oh-my-posh`.

 > [!NOTE]
 > If you want to install the newest version of Oh My Posh in PowerShell, you may want to first remove the OMP module's cached files and uninstall the old module.
 There are instructions on how to do this in the [Oh My Posh docs](https://ohmyposh.dev/docs/migrating#migration-steps).
 > If you are more familiar with the [Scoop](https://scoop.sh/) installer or a manual installation method that allows automation, these can also be used for installing on Windows, just follow the instructions in the [Oh My Posh docs](https://ohmyposh.dev/docs/installation/windows).

 ### Choose and apply a PowerShell prompt theme